 Toss the pumpkin cubes with the olive oil, rosemary and salt and arrange in a single layer on a sheet pan lined with parchment paper.
-Roast with the beets at 400 degrees F until the pumpkin is tender and browned in spots, 25-30 minutes.
+Roast with the beets at 400 degrees F until the pumpkin is tender and browned in spots, about 25 minutes.

 When the beets are cool enough to handle, trim the tops with a paring knife and rub off the outer peel.
 If it does not slide off easily, use the paring knife to scrape it off.
 Dice the beets into 1/2-inch cubes and set them aside.

 Arrange the bread cubes in a single layer on a dry sheet pan.
-When the pumpkin and beets are done, reduce the heat to 375 degrees F. Bake until the bread is lightly toasted, 15-17 minutes.
+When the pumpkin and beets are done, reduce the heat to 375 degrees F. Bake until the bread is lightly toasted, about 15 minutes.
 Set aside on a cooling rack.